-Standard 9 Continuous imp Continuous improvement Entiti es regularly revi ew and improve implementation of their systems ; for keeping children saf e ion 9.1 - The en uarding practice tity regularly reviews and improves child s.
-Managed & Measurable Defined & Developed Initial/ Ad-Hoc Not Addressed 9.1.1 9.1.1 The entity has a clearly documented Safeguarding Implementation Plan which outlines the monitoring and continual improvement of ✓ The Child Safeguarding Implementation Plan is regularly reviewed, ✓ progress is tracked and actions/strategies updated. ✓ 9.1.4 The entity's Chil least every three d Safeguarding Policy is subject to regular review - at 2 years. \checkmark Obser vations: 9.1.1 developed a Safeguarding Implementation Plan and w ainst the plan going forward.
-Refer recommendation # • enting a proc ess to moni tor and tity analyses concerns and complaints to identify allowed allowed to allow allowed to allow and the second se Managed & Measurable Defined & Developed Initial/ Ad-Hoc Not Addressed 9.2.1 relating to child place to analyse individual incidents or complaints safeguarding practices and/or failures. √ 9.2.1 - safeguarding practices and/or failures. place to identify systemic issues or patterns and drive √ √ 9.2.2 Processes are in safeguarding practices and/or failures. place to identify systemic issues or patterns and drive √ √ releva Criterion 9.3 - The Church Authority reports on the findings of relevant reviews to personnel, children, families, carers and community.
+Stand ard 9 Continuous improvement Entitie Entities regularly review and improve implementation of their systems for keeping children safe Criterion 9.1 - The entity regularly reviews and improves child Managed & Defined & Initial/ Safeguarding practices.
+Not Addressed 9.1.1 The entity has a clearly documented Safeguarding Implementation Plan which outlines the monitoring and continual improvement of child safeguarding practices.
+The Child Safeguarding Implementation Plan is regularly reviewed, progress is tracked and actions/strategies updated. ~ 9.1.4 The entity's Child Safeguarding Policy is subject to regular review - at least every three years. $\checkmark$ vations: ements of the Inc licators are in place.
+No recommendations for improve ement noted. tity analyses concerns and complaints to identify analyses concerns and complaints to identify Managed & Measurable Defined & Developed Initial/ Ad-Hoc Not Addressed 9.2.1 place to analyse individual incidents or complaints safeguarding practices and/or failures. $\checkmark$ 9.2.2 Processes are in place to identify systemic issues or patterns and drive $\checkmark$ Observations: Requirements of the Indicators are in place.
+No recommendations for improvement noted.

+Criterion 9.3 - The Church Authority reports on the findings of relevant reviews to personnel, children, families, carers and community.
 Defined & Developed Initial/ Ad-Hoc Not Addressed 9.3.1 The Church Authority promotes to all its stakeholders any audit reports relating to the Church Authority, and related entities, published by Catholic Professional Standards Ltd. Not applicable - this is the first audit by CPSL 9.3.2 9.3.2 The Church Authority reports on findings of relevant reviews of safeguarding policies, procedures and practices to its stakeholders.
-Not applicable - no such reviews have been conducted to date ave been Obser N/A Dbservations: N/A
+Not applicable - no such reviews have been conducted to date nave been Obser Observations:

+N/A

-Standa Standard 10 Policies and procedures support child safety Policies Policies and procedures document how the entity is safe for children Criterion 10.1 - Policies and procedures address National Catholic Safeguarding Standards.
-Managed & Defined & Initial/ Not Measurable Developed Ad-Hoc Not Addressed 10.1.1 icies and procedures reference appropriate opproaches, requirements and responsibilities. ~ Observa Require icators are in place.
+Standa rd 10 Policies and procedures support child safety Policies Policies and procedures document how the entity is safe for children Not Addressed 10.1.1 All relevant policies and procedures reference appropriate safeguarding approaches, requirements and responsibilities. $\checkmark$ Observations: Requirements of the Indicator are in place.
+No recommendations for improvement noted.

+Criterio unders on 10.2 - Policies and procedures are accessible and easy to tand.
+Managed & Measurable Defined & Developed Initial/ Ad-Hoc Not Addressed 10.2.1 The entity's policies and procedures relevant to safeguarding are readily available and accessible to all personnel. $\checkmark$ Observa Require ations: ements of the Indicator are in place.
+No recommendations for improver ment noted.
+Criterion 10.3 - Best practice policy models and stakeholder consultation inform the development and review of policies and procedures.
+Managed & Defined & Initial/ Measurable Developed Ad-Hoc Address 10.3.1 The entity has processes in place to monitor adherence to policies and procedures relevant to safeguarding. $\checkmark$ 10.3.2 The entity has processes in place to develop and review its policies and procedures relevant to safeguarding.
+These processes include consulting with and incorporating advice from experts, children, families, carers and communities. $\checkmark$ Observa Require ations: ements of the Indicators are in place.
+No recommendations for improve ement noted. on 10.4 - The Church Authority and leaders model compliance olicies and procedures.
+Managed & Measurable Defined & Developed Initial/ Ad-Hoc Not Addressed 10.4.1 The Church Authority and leaders promote and enact all policies and procedures relevant to safeguarding. $\checkmark$ Observa Require ations: ements of the Indicators are in place.
 No recommendations for improve ement noted.
-Criteric unders es and procedures are accessible and easy to Managed & Measurable Defined & Developed Initial/ Ad-Hoc Not Addressed 10.2.1 icies and procedures relevant to safeguarding are e and accessible to all personnel. ~ Observa Require icator are in place.
-No recommendations for improve ment noted. consult Criterion 10.3 - Best practice policy models and stakeholder consultation inform the development and review of policies and procedures.
-Not Addressed 10.3.1 processes in place to monitor adherence to policies s relevant to safeguarding. ~ 10.3.2 .2 The entity has processes in place to develop and review its policies and procedures relevant to safeguarding.
-These processes include consulting with and incorporating advice from experts, children, families, carers and communities. ~ Observa Require icators are in place.
-No recommendations for improve ement noted. Ι on 10.4 - The Cl plicies and proc nurch Authority and leaders model compliance edures.
-Managed & Measurable Defined & Developed Initial/ Ad-Hoc Not Addressed 10.4.1 hority and leaders promote and enact all policies and evant to safeguarding. ~ Observations: Requirements of the Indicators are in place.
-No recommendations for improvement noted.
-Not Addressed 10.5.1 - urages regular discussion and feedback from neir understanding and practical implementation of ocedures. ~ Observa Require icators are in place.
+Not Addressed 10.5.1 The entity encourages regular discussion and feedback from personnel on their understanding and practical implementation of policies and procedures. $\checkmark$ Observa Require ations: ements of the Indicators are in place.
 No recommendations for improve ement noted.